Who Was James Polk?

-James Polk took office on March 4, 1845—and, at 49 years of age, he became the youngest president in American history.
+Polk took office on March 4, 1845, and at 49 years of age, he became the youngest president in American history.
 Before Polk took the oath of office, Congress offered annexation to Texas, and when they accepted and became a new state, Mexico severed diplomatic relations with the United States and tensions between the two countries escalated.

 Regarding the Oregon territory, which was much larger than the current state of Oregon, President Polk would have to contend with England, who had jointly occupied the area for nearly 30 years.
 Polk's political allies claimed the entire Oregon area for the United States, from California northward to the 54° 40' latitude (the southern boundary of what is now Alaska), and so the mantra "54-40 or fight!" was born.
 Neither England nor the Polk administration wanted a war, and Polk knew that only war would likely allow the United States to claim the land.

 After back-and-forth negotiation, and some effective hardball played by Polk, the British accepted the 49th parallel as the northern border (the current border between the United States and Canada), excluding the southern tip of Vancouver Island, and the deal was sealed in 1846.

 Things went less smoothly in the hunt for California and New Mexico, and ever-increasing tensions led to the Mexican-American War.
 After several battles and the American occupation of Mexico City, Mexico ceded New Mexico and California in 1848, and coast-to-coast expansion was complete.